hmslima/sambahsacompletegrammar/sambahsa.md

 like the word “earthling”.
 The white color was chosen because of it contrasts the better.
-The reason the symbol is the wheel is because it is an important inovation made by humans, and, anyway, it's an important symbol for almost all indo-europeans anyhow
+The reason the symbol is the wheel is because it is an important inovation made by humans, and, anyway, it's an important symbol for almost all indo-europeans anyhow.

 The movement that supports sambahsa is not linked to any kind of
-thought: people from all kinds, ethnicity, places, believes and ideologies may use the language as they please.
+thought: people from all kinds, ethnicity, places, believes, genres, sexual orientations, social classes and ideologies may use the language as they please.

 As was said, this grammar is free, because it is under the license